demurphy16/hash-tables/README.md

 ![crypto-hash](https://media.git.generalassemb.ly/user/19642/files/c6d3ac80-ff48-11e9-8940-37646088a9a1)

 Blockchain technology use a special branch of hashing that involved cryptography.
-If you are interested in the area you can pretty easily implement some of these complicated algorithms into your applications with these packages.
+If you are interested in this area you can use some pretty crazy hash algorithms in your applications with these npm packages.

 https://www.npmjs.com/package/md5

 https://www.npmjs.com/package/js-sha256

-These are just two popular examples of hashing algorithms.
+These are just two popular examples, but there are many more.

 ## Auth
 Another place we see hashing is with Authentication.
-We are going to talk about this process in more detail this week.
-One approach to Auth is to use bcrypt or json web tokens (JWT) to hash you data.
+We are going to talk about this process in more detail today!
+One approach to Auth is to use bcrypt or json web tokens (JWT) to hash your data.
 You can get familiar with the concept here if you're interested.
 [jwt](https://blog.angular-university.io/angular-jwt/).
 [password hashing](https://www.theguardian.com/technology/2016/dec/15/passwords-hacking-hashing-salting-sha-2)